wietsevenema/adk-workshop/levels/level-1/02-first-tool.md

 A key development that enables a more dynamic approach is 'tool calling'.
 Here's how it works:

-*   With each request, you provide the LLM with a list of available tools and their descriptions.
+*   With each prompt, you provide the LLM with a list of available tools and their descriptions.
-*   The LLM uses these descriptions to decide which tool (if any) can help fulfill the request.
+*   The LLM uses these descriptions to decide which tool (if any) can help fulfill the prompt.
 *   Instead of running the tool itself, the LLM generates a structured output that specifies which tool it wants to use and what information to pass to it.
 *   Your application code receives this output, executes the actual tool, and sends the result back to the LLM.
 *   The LLM then uses the tool's output to generate its final response to you.